infosecak/DVBE/README.md

 5. Jquery
 6. Icons

-These files include all the permissions, extension description and version, the logic that is being used to run the extension.
+These files include things like all the permissions, extension description and version, the logic that is being used to run the extension.

 # USEFUL LINKS